Great American Songbook

 “the Big Band Era”

-From lighthearted operettas and musical comedies to serious musical plays, and even shows that are somewhat in between, the timeless stories and songs from the musical theater are still delighting listeners and audiences.
+From lighthearted operettas and musical comedies to serious musical plays, and even shows that are somewhat in between, the timeless stories and songs from the American musical theater are still delighting listeners and audiences.
 The lighter side will be represented in the first half of the program by the Gershwins, Victor Herbert, Cole Porter, Irving Berlin, George M. Cohan, and Jerry Herman.
 The second half will be devoted to musical plays of Richard Rodgers (words by either Lorenz Hart or Oscar Hammerstein II), Jerome Kern, Lerner and Loewe, Kander and Ebb, Stephen Sondheim, Stephen Schwartz, and Lin-Manuel Miranda.

 “Old Blue Eyes and Friends”